Anthony Kimmins

-Anthony Martin Kimmins, OBE (10 November 1901 – 19 May 1964) was an English director, playwright, screenwriter, producer and actor.
+Anthony Martin Kimmins, OBE (10 November 1901 – 19 May 1964) was an English director, playwright, screenwriter, producer, and actor.

 Biography

-Kimmins was born in Harrow, London on 10 November 1901, the son of the social activists Charles William Kimmins and Grace Kimmins.
-He served in the Royal Navy, and upon leaving the navy he became an actor.
-In 1932, he wrote the comedy play While Parents Sleep which had a long run in the West End.
+Kimmins was born in Harrow, London, on 10 November 1901, the son of the social activists Charles William Kimmins and Grace Kimmins.
+He served in the Royal Navy, and upon leaving the navy, he became an actor.
+In 1932, he wrote the comedy play While Parents Sleep, which had a long run in the West End.
 In 1935, another of his plays Chase the Ace was staged.

+His first directorial assignment was Keep Fit (1937) with George Formby.
+Michael Balcon called Kimmins "a gay and stimulating character, very much beloved by the studio staff and with an exceptional capacity for getting on with people, which was just as well, for Formby was not easy.
+Two men could hardly have been more unlike, but Tony managed to establish a working relationship."